nimedev/typescript/packages/tslint-config-nimedev-ng/README.md

 Simply add a `"rules"` key to your config and add your overrides there.

-For example, to turn off the `no-console` rule:
+For example, to enable `directive-selector` and `component-selector` rules.

 ```json
 {